inbo/data-publication/occurrences/data-paper-template.md

 >Flanders is one of the three administrative regions in the country of Belgium, located in the centre of Western Europe.
 The Flemish region is situated in the north of the country and covers an area of 13,522km² (44,29% of Belgium).
 Belgian has a temperate maritime climate that is influenced by the North Sea and the Atlantic Ocean with substantial precipitation in all seasons.
 The summer is moderate and the winters are mild.
 The two main geographical regions of Flanders are the coastal plain in the North-West and the Central plain, further inland.
 With 470 inhabitants/km², Flanders is one of the most densely populated areas of Europe.
 The three major rivers are the River Yser, the River Scheldt, and the River Meuse.
 All rivers in Flanders flow into the North Sea, but only the River Yser drains directly into the sea within the jurisdiction of Flanders.

+###Geographical method `optional`

+Geographical method is not provided in the IPT metadata as such.

+>The Universal Transverse Mercator Projection (UTM), an adaptation of the standard Mercator projection, uses a two dimensional Cartesian co-ordinate system to identify locations on the surface of the Earth (Wikipedia).

+>The UTM 5 Km (Universal Transverse Mercator Projection) raster projection divides Belgium in approximately 1200 25 km² squares (Figure 3).
+A representative number of UTM squares has been sampled (1125 UTM 5×5 km squares of which 659 squares with more than 10 records: see Figures 3 and 4) to complete the dataset.
+All the records in FORMIDABEL are georeferenced through the centroid coordinates of the corresponding UTM 5 km square.
+Therefore, the uncertainty on these coordinates is 3.500 meters, the distance between the centre and the corner of the UTM square.

 ### Bounding coordinates